-Cletus also disappears without a trace in season 5, although he later shows up for the reunion specials.
+Cletus also disappeared without a trace a few episodes into season 5, although he later shows up for the reunion specials.

-Rosco also left "to be re-trained" for a while.
+Rosco also left "to be re-trained" for a while when James Best boycotted the show (see Absentee Actor above).
 He was replaced by some Sheriffs of the Week, until they settled on Grady Bird, played coincidentally enough by the original Other Darrin (Dick Sargent), to replace him during the rest of his absence.
-Roscoe eventually returned.
+Rosco eventually returned.

 Quip to Black: The narrator would regularly do this on an action sequence freeze-frame.
 (The Dukes jump a chicken house: "Looks like the boys have flown the coop."
 Cue dramatic steel-guitar lick.)